FirePing32/prakhargurunani.com/content/authors/admin/_index.md

 Hello!
 I am Prakhar Gurunani, a 1st year undergraduate student.
 I find my interest in Open Source, and growing the community around it.

-I mainly work in frontend development and design, along with mobile app development.
+I mainly work in backend development, building useful tools.
+Recently, I have been exploring Web3 and Solidity development.